-We used our Step2 Water Table to house this bin.
+We used our Step2 Water Table (similar but the one we use is discontinued for now) to house this bin.
 It worked out well that there are three main areas.
 Each area was filled with a different sensory material that the kids could explore in different ways.

 Sensory Bin Contents

 - Dry pinto beans

 - Small pebbles, rocks, and a handful of shells

 - Reindeer moss from the floral section in the craft store

 - Safari LTD Dino Babies Toob